HCL-TECH-SOFTWARE/domino-backup/docs/backup-backends.md

 ## Domino Attachment Object Serivce ( DAOS )

 DAOS allows you to move attachments out of the NSF files.
-This have multiple advanges also from backup point of view.
+This has multiple advanges also from backup point of view.

 - Reduce the size of the NSF file dramatically.
-  Up to 70% of a mail database can be moved to DAOS.
+  Up to **70%** of a mail database can be moved to DAOS.
-  This would reduce the requiremends for NSF backup by the same amount
+  This would reduce the requiremends for NSF backup by the same amount.

 - DAOS creates a hash of the attachment object.
-Multiple attachments with the same hash are deduplicated -- which leads to 30-40% storage reduction in most environments.
+Multiple attachments with the same hash are deduplicated -- which leads to **30-40%** storage reduction in most environments for attachment data stored in DAOS.

 - DAOS files don't need a Domino backup agent for backup.
 Any backup solution can backup DAOS files on-line.
 They are written once and only read afterwards.
+This allows an incremental backup of the DAOS data.

-- The newer DAOS T2 offers additional optimization and since Domino V12 also allows deduplication for data from multiple servers.
+- Note: DAOS T2 offers additional optimization moving older attachment data to less expensive storage leveraging the S3 standard.
+Beginning with Domino V12 DAOS T2 also allows deduplication for data from multiple servers.
 However DAOS T2 brings new challenges for synchronizing backups and restore operations.
-DAOS T2 can be used to move older attachment data to less expensive storage.

 ```
 load compact -DAOS ON